Outline of South Dakota

 The following outline is provided as an overview of and topical guide to South Dakota:

-South Dakota – state located in the Midwestern region of the United States.
+South Dakota – 40th state located in the Midwestern region of the United States.
 It is named after the Lakota and Dakota Sioux American Indian tribes.
-South Dakota is the 17th most extensive, but the 5th least populous and the 5th least densely populated of the 50 United States.
-Once the southern portion of the Dakota Territory, South Dakota became a state on November 2, 1889 simultaneously with North Dakota.
-Pierre is the state capital and Sioux Falls, with a population of 159,000, is South Dakota's largest city.
+South Dakota is the 17th most extensive, but the 5th least populous, and the 5th least densely populated of the 50 United States.
+Once the southern portion of the Dakota Territory, South Dakota became a state on November 2, 1889, simultaneously with North Dakota.
+Pierre is the state capital and Sioux Falls, with a population of 159,000, is South Dakota's most populous city.